Liver Transplant Evaluation

 Once the medical team and patient have chosen the path of transplantation for treatment, the patient will receive a thorough evaluation from the liver transplant team, which includes transplant hepatologists, transplant surgeons, transplant nurses, financial counselors, social workers and dietitians.

 The overall evaluation takes approximately three days and includes:

-- Diagnostic & Blood Testing - Necessary tests will include blood tests, x-rays, ultrasounds, CT scans, MRI, and cardiac and pulmonary testing.
+- Diagnostic & Blood Testing, including blood tests, x-rays, ultrasounds, CT scans and cardiac testing.

 MELD Score and the Liver Transplant Waiting List

 Livers from deceased donors are a scarce resource.
 In order to distribute this scarce resource most fairly, liver patients are ranked on the waiting list according to the severity of their illness.

 The Model for End-Stage Liver Disease (MELD) score is based on three specific laboratory tests: bilirubin, INR and serum creatinine.
 The MELD score ranges from 4 to 40 and is used to rank patients on the waiting list.

 Patients with higher MELD scores get first priority when a liver becomes available.
 In some cases, patients with certain diseases such as liver cancer may receive additional MELD points based on their disease.

 Patients awaiting liver transplantation on our transplant list are seen by Transplant Center physicians on a regular basis to ensure that they will be ready for transplantation when a liver becomes available.

 When a liver becomes available, the patient is notified and immediately admitted to the hospital, where the patient meets with a transplant hepatologist and a transplant surgeon, who will answer the patient’s questions.
 Prior to surgery, the patient will sign a consent form authorizing the procedure.